Resilience: when cities are too heavy

 Lighter construction

-Reducing the weight of buildings is part of the panoply of solutions, prioritizing lighter materials such as wood, bamboo, steel, carbon fiber, etc. In Sweden, the city of Skellefteå thus inaugurated the highest wooden skyscraper in the world, culminating at 80 meters, in 2021.
+Reducing the weight of buildings is part of the panoply of solutions, prioritizing lighter materials such as wood, gypsum, steel, carbon fiber, bamboo, etc. In Sweden, the city of Skellefteå thus inaugurated the highest wooden skyscraper in the world, culminating at 80 meters, in 2021.
 Innovative technological solutions also offer an encouraging outlook, such as alloys and blends based on innovative composites and polymers, nature-inspired systems such as honeycomb structures… or light construction materials such as wood panels, metal frames, and glazing, which also make up prefabricated materials.

 The weight of all the human-made inanimate solid objects (including buildings) is now higher than that of all living things (plants, bacteria, and animals, etc.), according to the Weizmann Institute3.